Bourj Hammoud

 Bourj Hammoud (also spelled Burj Hammud; بُرْجُ حَمُّودٍ; Պուրճ Համուտ) is a town and municipality in Lebanon located north-east of the capital Beirut, in the Matn District, and is part of Greater Beirut.
-The town is heavily populated by Armenians.
+The town is heavily populated by Lebanese Armenians.

 Bourj Hammoud is a mixed residential, industrial and commercial area and is one of the most densely populated districts in the Middle East.
 Bourj Hammoud has a major waterfront (river and sea) at Beirut's north gateway that, however, underwent an anarchic urban development.

 History

 Early history

-Today known as "The City of Life" was exhausted Armenians who had survived the death marches in Deir ez-Zor (Syria) arrived in Beirut after the collapse of the Ottoman Empire, they were given the right to construct shacks on the eastern banks of the Beirut River that was at the time swamps and marshy lands.
+Bourj Hammoud was settled by Armenians who had survived the death marches in Deir ez-Zor (Syria) during the Armenian genocide.
+They arrived in Beirut after the collapse of the Ottoman Empire and were given the right to construct shacks on the eastern banks of the Beirut River, which consisted of swamps and marshy lands at the time.
 They were then allowed to erect houses and buildings which stand to this day.
 In 1952, Bourj Hammoud became an independent municipality and is currently a member of the Metn-North group of municipalities.